FS Energy & Power Fund update

 • Increasing the Fund’s distribution yield: The transition plan has been structured to enhance the Fund’s portfolio yield and ultimately seek to reach our targeted annualized distribution rate of approximately 9.0% based on the Fund’s NAV.
 We expect the combination of rotating the portfolio, optimizing the Fund’s borrowings and reducing the Fund’s exposure to energy and non-income-producing assets may help grow the income generated by the portfolio at an accelerated pace compared to the current investment strategy.

-• Diversifying the portfolio to appeal to a broader audience: Investor demand for energy-focused strategies has generally declined since FSEP’s launch in 2011 driven by the volatility associated with commodity cycles, a changing regulatory environment, climate change concerns and general competition for capital from other sectors.
+• Diversifying the portfolio to appeal to a broader audience: Investor demand for energy-focused strategies has generally declined since FSSL’s launch in 2011 driven by the volatility associated with commodity cycles, a changing regulatory environment, climate change concerns and general competition for capital from other sectors.
 The result is a more limited investor base for energy-specific investments.
 We believe the flexibility to invest in private and public credit markets across the capital structure, industries, sectors and subsectors is critical to enhancing shareholder returns, reducing exposure to commodity price volatility and building a portfolio that may appeal to a broader set of investors.

-• Optimizing borrowings: FSEP has historically used leverage (borrowings) to enhance the return of FSEP’s investment portfolio.
+• Optimizing borrowings: FSSL has historically used leverage (borrowings) to enhance the return of FSSL’s investment portfolio.
 Many traditional lenders, such as banks and insurance companies, have eliminated or curtailed their lending to the energy sector or significantly increased the cost of borrowing due to many of the reasons noted above.
-We believe the transition to a diversified credit strategy may broaden the amount and type of financing options available to the Fund, reduce the cost of borrowing, accelerate the turnover of FSEP’s portfolio by growing the size of the portfolio and reducing the portfolio’s concentration of equity holdings and sustain a higher annualized distribution rate for shareholders.
+We believe the transition to a diversified credit strategy may broaden the amount and type of financing options available to the Fund, reduce the cost of borrowing, accelerate the turnover of FSSL’s portfolio by growing the size of the portfolio and reducing the portfolio’s concentration of equity holdings and sustain a higher annualized distribution rate for shareholders.

 Long-term liquidity outlook